 - Opt out for Tax Benefits- If the sole purpose of your business is to obtain IPR benefits and you want to save time and effort, opting out for tax benefits can be a viable option

-- If you want to take advantage of tax advantages, the process would be lengthy and time-consuming since the proposal must be evaluated by an Inter-Ministerial commission.
+- If you want to take advantage of tax benefits , the process would be lengthy and time-consuming since the proposal must be evaluated by an Inter-Ministerial commission.

-If any false information was given, the application was submitted without any other documents, or a document was forged, the applicant would be fined INR 25,000.
+If any false information is given, or the application is submitted without any other documents, or a document was forged, the applicant would be fined INR 25,000.